ZISQO/BTT_Knomi_custom_theme/README.md

 - using photoshop web export function will improve and much better than other online tool
 - online manual & customize UI tutorials：[here](https://bigtreetech.github.io/docs/KNOMI.html)

+- download and extract src folder then overwrite src folder on firmware